matthewmarone/big-mac-test-server/README.md

 However, it could be advantageous for that first load to make asynchronous calls to the smaller queries until the cache has been fully hydrated.

-This client [client](https://github.com/matthewmarone/bigmac-client) in an example of the above suggestion.
+This example [client](https://github.com/matthewmarone/bigmac-client) follows the above suggested design.

 ## Install and Run